-When lockdown reduces or is removed altogether, we will gradually put more and more services on to ensure that people can travel to where they need to go.
-However, it is now obvious that social distancing may last some time longer than lockdown, which means that we will potentially have far fewer passengers permitted to travel on-board each bus and that is going to make it very hard to make some journeys efficient.
-We hope to get back to running as many services ‘normally’ as soon as possible, but as the situation develops and we learn more from other countries about their experiences, we are continually reviewing how best to manage our ‘exit’ of lockdown.
+Now that lockdown has been significantly reduced, we are gradually putting more and more services on to ensure that people can travel to where they need to go.
 You can be assured that we will do everything we can to get routes up to the levels they need to operate at, to ensure that people can travel when they need to, as fast as possible.

 What is happening with all of your bus drivers?
 Is their employment safe?

-A significant number of drivers are currently furloughed, thanks to the Governments ‘Job Retention Scheme’ which allows us to keep them all employed for when the situation improves.
-The management team at NAT Group will work incredibly hard to ensure that redundancies are avoided and we continue to engage with Welsh Government to ensure that adequate funding is made available to put more and more buses back into use, which results in more and more drivers returning to work.
+A significant number of drivers were furloughed in March, thanks to the Governments ‘Job Retention Scheme’, which enabled us to protect jobs.
+The management team at NAT Group are working incredibly hard to ensure that redundancies are avoided and we continue to engage with Welsh Government to ensure that adequate funding is made available to put more and more buses back into use, which results in more and more drivers returning to work.

 Why aren’t you updating timetables on roadside displays?

 The number of timetable changes that we’re having to make at the moment, in order to dynamically respond to usage and demand, means that changing timetables at bus stops each time is not achievable.
-There would be a huge amount of work generated by doing that, not to mention a significant cost, at a time when many of our revenue streams have dried up.
-It would be extremely inefficient to print timetables and put them up, only to then repeat the entire exercise again a week later, then yet again when lockdown ends.
-It would also mean exposing more employees to risk of catching Covid-19 by being at work outside, whereas the staff who would normally undertake such work are currently furloughed.
+There would be a huge amount of work generated by doing that, not to mention a significant cost, at a time when many of our revenue streams have been adversely affected.
+It would be extremely inefficient to print timetables and put them up, only to then repeat the entire exercise again a week later, then yet again when usage increases.

 What are you doing to keep your buses as free from infection as possible?

-We are cleaning our buses very thoroughly and reviewing Government guidance daily.
+We are cleaning our buses very thoroughly indeed and we are following Government guidance.
 We have significantly increased the amount of people involved in vehicle presentation / cleanliness and we are now using a range of new products to ensure that we have buses that are cleaner than ever before, plus regular sanitisation.